Latimerias/portfolio/_posts/2023-02-26-Python-Utilities.md

 ---

 ## Find Texture Locations im materialX Image VOPs
 Useful for when you have a large scene that is returning missing texture references but you don't know where.
+You can also use houdini "Find Node" search option with the evaluated parameter filter and type filter.

     import hou